CP1404/Practicals/prac_05/README.md

 prepare you for work in the industry.

-A common and important part of development jobs in the IT industry is doing **code reviews**, where a peer evaluates and comments on another's work with the goal of improving the final result (and mutual learning).
+A common and important part of development jobs in the IT industry is doing **code reviews**, where a developer evaluates and comments on the work of a peer with the goal of improving the final result (and mutual learning).

 So, to help you towards being a better programmer and being more